BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKRescaleIntensityImage.md

 ## Description

-filter_data.detail_desc=RescaleIntensityImageFilter applies pixel-wise a linear transformation to the intensity values of input image pixels.
+RescaleIntensityImageFilter applies pixel-wise a linear transformation to the intensity values of input image pixels.
 The linear transformation is defined by the user in terms of the minimum and maximum values that the output image should have.

 The following equation gives the mapping of the intensity values